bednie/leetcode-rs/README.md

 # leetcode-rs

-Get familiar with Crate std.
+Get familiar with The Rust Standard Library.